 The equipment you need greatly depends on the type of photography you want to do, i.e. amateur or professional.

 Also, different sports will present different challenges, and the gear should be chosen accordingly.
-Obviously, professionals that travel to the Olympics to cover it for large newspapers will need much more equipment than a casual shooter.
+Obviously, professionals who travel to the Olympics to cover it for large newspapers will need much more equipment than a casual shooter.

 Lastly, it will depend on your budget.
 Having said that, there are a few things that should cover a wide range of photographers regardless of the field and level of expertise.

-So, if you want to take pictures of your children playing sports or if you are building your first kit as a professional this guide will be equally helpful.
+So, if you want to take pictures of your children playing sports or if you are building your first kit as a professional, this guide will be equally helpful.

 The features you need to look for in a camera if you want to make great sports photography are the focusing speed and the fps value (frames per second).

-This last one goes hand in hand with the buffer depth, in other words, how many images can the camera process without pausing.
+This last one goes hand in hand with the buffer depth.
+In other words, how many images can the camera process without pausing?
 This is because you’re dealing with moving subjects and fast-paced action.

-In sports photography the lens is also important.
-You will need a DSLR camera or a mirrorless, I’ll recommend some in a moment.
+In sports photography, the lens is also important.
+You will need a DSLR camera or a mirrorless.
+I’ll recommend some in a moment.

 For example, the Leica D-Lux Typ 109 has a 13-megapixel sensor which is not much but should be enough for your needs.
 What makes it better than others for sports is the 24-75mm lens.
 Plus 49 focus points that will allow you to keep your subjects sharp, and an 11fps to ensure the perfect shot.

-If you want to get more serious, before you invest in gear that won’t help you grow, it’s important to understand what cameras sports photographers use?
+If you want to get more serious, before you invest in gear that won’t help you grow, it’s important to understand what cameras sports photographers use.

 If you’re a beginner photographer or an amateur photographing family and friends, the Canon EOS 7D Mark II is a great option.
 It offers speed and accuracy with a continuous mode of 10 fps and 65 cross-type auto focus sensor.